 Mail: PO Box 219, Pemberton, BC V0N 2L0

 Electoral Area C

-SLRD staff are conducting a review of the current Electoral Area C Official Community Plan (OCP) Bylaw No. 689, 1999, and Zoning Bylaw No. 765, 2002.
-One of the primary foci of this project is to implement the PVAAP in Electoral Area C through amendments to the OCP and Zoning Bylaw, particularly with respect to agricultural zoning.
+SLRD staff have been conducting a review of the current Electoral Area C Official Community Plan (OCP) Bylaw No. 689, 1999, and Zoning Bylaw No. 765, 2002.
+One of the primary goals of this project is to implement the Pemberton Valley Agricultural Area Plan (PVAAP) in Electoral Area C that was adopted in 2012 by the SLRD Board.
+The implementation of the PVAAP is being done through amendments to the OCP and Zoning Bylaw, particularly with respect to agricultural zoning and related regulations.

 The SLRD Board has identified the main issues for the Review to address: